Our guide will help you understand the furlough process

 - usual hours for the claim period

-HMRC has provided a revised template for uploading data for more than 100 employees which can be downloaded here.
+HMRC has provided a revised template for uploading data for more than 100 employees.

 The scheme is available to all employees including sole director/shareholder companies.
 However, only the regular salary element paid via payroll will be eligible for the scheme – dividends are not included.